Last visit: July 15, 2023

 - The are no escalators to get to the upper deck.
 Fans need to navigate the Wrigley ramps or take one of the elevators.

 - The park didn’t have lights until 1988 and wasn’t built with optimal places to install lights.
-No lights come from the outfield.
-As such night games feel a little darker than at other stadiums.
+As such, night games feel a little darker than at other stadiums.

 - Bullpens are now out of sight underneath the bleachers meaning you need the videoboards to know who’s warming up (though is probably safer than keeping them down the lines given the lack of foul territory)